Your hurricane emergency plan for each generation of renter

 Below, we cover different approaches that you can take to effectively communicate important information before a storm to residents of all ages, from Gen Z to the Silent Generation.

-What Should You Communicate to All Renters in an Emergency?
+What Should You Communicate to All Residents in an Emergency?

-• When you might be shutting off utilities, such as gas
+• Utility Information: When you might shut off gas or other utilities

 So, how do you get your residents the right information—not only about building policies, but about personal safety—at the right time and in the best way?
 There’s no one-size-fits-all solution.
 To make the best hurricane emergency plan, it’s all about knowing how to communicate best with your audience.